opencog/atomspace/opencog/query/README.md

 What is currently implemented is "English as a query language".
 That is, queries are posed in English, such as "What did John throw?".
-These are parsed by RelEx and turned into OpenCog hypergraphs with embedded query variables (_$qVar) in them.
+These are parsed by RelEx and turned into Atomese hypergraphs with embedded query variables (_$qVar) in them.
 The code in this directory will process these queries, and return values for _$qVar.